-ISMA will work closely with Oswego Speedway and the Midwest Supermodified Series (MSS) in 2022.
-Three ISMA races will be held at Oswego as a part of the new Winged Supermodified Challenge promoted by John Nicotra and others.
-MSS and Oswego are co-sanctioning the races in an effort to bolster car counts at the track most centrally located for most supermodified teams.
+ISMA worked closely with Oswego Speedway and the Midwest Supermodified Series (MSS) in 2022.
+Three ISMA races were held at Oswego as a part of the new Winged Supermodified Challenge promoted by John Nicotra and others.
+MSS and Oswego co-sanctioned the races in an effort to bolster car counts at the track most centrally located for most supermodified teams.

-Three additional nights of racing – one at Jennerstown in June and two at Berlin (Mich.)
-Speedway in July – will be co-sanctioned shows between ISMA and MSS.
-ISMA “standalone” events (not co-sanctioned) in 2022 include the two-night Hy-Miler Nationals at Sandusky in July, a second consecutive-year visit to Claremont and the annual Bob Webber Sr. Memorial Star Classic.
+Two additional nights of racing at Berlin (Mich.)
+Speedway in July were co-sanctioned shows between ISMA and MSS.
+ISMA “standalone” events (not co-sanctioned) in 2022 included the two-night Hy-Miler Nationals at Sandusky in late July and the annual Bob Webber Sr. Memorial Star Classic.

 For the first time in ISMA’s history, the organization merged with another series – MSS – to create the ISMA/MSS Supermodified Series.